-- Weekly summary and recap
+- Weekly summary and recap.

-- Major index overbought/oversold conditions in daily and weekly timeframes
+- Major index overbought/oversold conditions.

-- Low volatility versus high beta large caps analysis
+- Low volatility versus high beta analysis.

-- Sector performance
+- Sector performance.

-- Chart of the week
+- Chart of the week.

 1. Weekly summary